-The maximum number of shares of Common Stock as to which awards may be granted will not exceed 5,000,000 shares.
-During any calendar year, no individual may be granted stock options under the plan to acquire more than 1,500,000 shares of Common Stock.
-In addition, during the term of the plan, each individual participant may not receive awards of stock options, stock appreciation rights and/or restricted shares in excess of 2,500,000 shares.
+The maximum number of shares of Common Stock as to which awards may be granted under the plan will increase from 6,077,531 shares to 8,500,000 shares.
+Stock options for approximately 3,853,000 shares have been awarded and are currently outstanding under the 1999 plan prior to its amendment and restatement.
+Approximately 396,000 shares are currently available for award under the Vector Group Ltd. 1998 Long-Term Incentive Plan.
+During any calendar year, no individual may be granted stock options under the plan to acquire more than 1,825,000 shares of Common Stock.
+In addition, during the term of the plan, no individual participant may receive awards of stock options, stock appreciation rights and/or restricted shares in excess of 4,250,000 shares.
 These limits are subject to proportional adjustment to reflect stock changes, such as stock dividends and stock splits.